Iron-rich foods for vegetarians

 Other foods, such as wholegrains and legumes, contain compounds called phytates.
 These can affect how well you absorb iron – once again, vitamin C can be helpful because it binds with phytates making them less of a problem.

 Similarly, beta-carotene found in orange and yellow fruits and vegetables helps reduce the effects of phytates, making iron more accessible.
 You can also minimise the phytates in grains, seeds and pulses by soaking, cooking and sprouting them.

 Dairy foods like yogurt, cheese and milk, as well as eggs, may interfere with iron absorption because casein from milk and certain forms of calcium are thought to inhibit our ability to absorb iron.
 However, dairy foods and eggs make a useful contribution to the diet, so the advice should be to aim for a balanced and varied diet.

 A note on oxalic acid...

-Thanks to a certain cartoon character most of us are familiar with the iron-rich qualities of spinach, although we're often told that a compound called oxalic acid found in the leaves, as well as other greens like chard, limits our ability to absorb its iron.
-The good news is that Popeye may well have been right.
+Thanks to a certain cartoon character most of us are familiar with the iron-rich qualities of spinach, although we're often told that a compound called oxalic acid found in the leaves, as well as other greens like chard, limit our ability to absorb their rich iron content.
 Recent studies have thrown doubt over the negative impact of oxalic acid on iron absorption.
 So, go ahead and follow Popeye's lead – enjoy a serving of spinach but maximise its benefits by combining with vitamin C-rich foods, such as a generous squeeze of lemon juice.